khdevnet/typical-webapp-security-vulnerabilities/README.md

 ```

 ## Broken Authentication and Session Management
+These types of weaknesses can allow an attacker to either capture or bypass the authentication methods that are used by a web application.

+* User authentication credentials are not protected when stored.
+* Predictable login credentials.
+* Session IDs are exposed in the URL (e.g., URL rewriting).
+* Session IDs are vulnerable to session fixation attacks.
+* Session value does not timeout or does not get invalidated after logout.
+* Session IDs are not rotated after successful login.
+* Passwords, session IDs, and other credentials are sent over unencrypted connections.
+The goal of an attack is to take over one or more accounts and for the attacker to get the same privileges as the attacked user.

+### Protection
+* Credentials should be protected: User authentication credentials should be protected when stored using hashing or encryption.
+* Do not expose session ID in the URL: Session IDs should not be exposed in the URL (e.g., URL rewriting).
+* Session IDs should timeout: User sessions or authentication tokens should be properly invalidated during logout.
+* Recreate session IDs: Session IDs should be recreated after successful login.
+* Do not send credentials over unencrypted connections: Passwords, session IDs, and other credentials should not be sent over unencrypted connections.
+* Password length: Minimum password length should be at least eight (8) characters long.
+Combining this length with complexity makes a password difficult to guess using a brute force attack.
+* Password complexity: Passwords should be a combination of alphanumeric characters.
+Alphanumeric characters consist of letters, numbers, punctuation marks, mathematical and other conventional symbols.
+* Username/Password Enumeration: Authentication failure responses should not indicate which part of the authentication data was incorrect.
+For example, instead of "Invalid username" or "Invalid password", just use "Invalid username and/or password" for both.
+Error responses must be truly identical in both display and source code.
+* Protection against brute force login: Enforce account disabling after an established number of invalid login attempts (e.g., five attempts is common).
+The account must be disabled for a period of time sufficient to discourage brute force guessing of credentials, but not so long as to allow for a denial-of-service attack to be performed.

 ## Cross-Site Scripting (XSS)
 Cross Site Scripting (XSS) is a widespread vulnerability that affects many web applications.
 XSS attacks consist of injecting malicious client-side scripts into a website and using the website as a propagation method.